GNOME/gtk/docs/reference/gtk/section-list-widget.md

-# List widgets
+# List Widget Overview {#ListWidget}

 GTK provides powerful widgets to display and edit lists of data.
 This document gives an overview over the concepts and how they work together to allow developers to implement lists.

 Lists are intended to be used whenever developers want to display lists of objects in roughly the same way.

 Lists are perfectly fine to be used for very short list of only 2 or 3 elements, but generally scale fine to millions of items.
 Of course, the larger the list grows, the more care needs to be taken to choose the right data structures to keep things running well.